 On a side note, if like me you love amazing views, there’s an amazing one from the ladies loo at the Castle.
 This pic above is what I got from there!

-We tested our driving or riding skills on the way to a beautiful beach
+Test your driving or riding skills on the serpentine Tramuntana

 But these roads in the Tramuntana mountains are not for the faint of heart.
 And you’re rewarded with the smell of pine forests and groves of olive trees all through your drive up and down hill to the Calobra area.
 When you get there, you first reach the Sa Calobra beach which is different from the one I’ll tell you about in a bit.

-The Sa Calobra beach is perfect for swimming and boating.
+The Sa Calobra beach is perfect for swimming, snorkeling, and boating.
 In fact, many tourists get here by boat from the neighbouring Port de Soller.
 The beautiful blue waters will make it difficult to leave.

 This hidden cove beach is perfect for a swim and also perfect for some seclusion if you get there before the crowds do.
 The best time to visit during summer is from 7 am to 11 am.
 After that, it gets quite crowded.